truonghm/sql-problems/review.md

 ## Introduction

-In past 2 years, particularly during the months I was unemployed, I have realized that the hiring process for data analyst role is becoming increasingly technical.
+In the past 2 years, particularly during the months I was unemployed, I have realized that the hiring process for data analyst role is becoming increasingly technical.
 There are mainly two ways to test the applicant's technical ability that I have encountered:

 1. **Assignment/Testing**: Applicant is assigned a problem, which can either be done at home and submitted before a given deadline, or done on-site.
 The former is more common.
 Applicant can choose whichever tools they are comfortable with, as long as they can produce result.
 Methodology and domain knowledge are often valued more.